-Generators who have shipped hazardous waste off-site are required to submit an HWR (OAC Rule 3745-52-41).
+A generator who is a Large Quantity Generator (LQG) in at least one month of an odd-numbered year is required to submit an HWR (OAC Rule 3745-52-41).
 If they generated less than 1000 kg (2200 lbs) of non-acutely hazardous waste in each month of the calendar year, then the generator is exempt from reporting (OAC Rule 3745-52-44).
-In other words, if the site was a Large Quantity Generator (LQG) in any one month during the calendar year, they must file an HWR and list all the wastes they generated and/or shipped during the entire year.
+All hazardous wastes generated and/or shipped during the entire year are to be reported.
 A LQG is defined as a site that generates 1000 kg (2200 lbs) or more of non-acutely hazardous waste or 1 kg (2.2 lb) or more of acute hazardous waste in one calendar month.
 There is no exemption from reporting for one-time or short-term LQG activities.

 Facilities that have a permit to treat, store, or dispose (TSD) of hazardous waste must also file an HWR (OAC Rules 3745-54-75 or 3745-65-75).
 Commercial or limited commercial facilities that receive hazardous waste from off-site must identify their customers, what was received, and how it was managed.
 Facilities that conduct on-site management of their own wastes in permitted units report the quantity and the method(s) used.